Works of Jayadeva: Dashavatara

-Jayadeva was instrumental in popularizing the Dasavatara, the ten incarnations of Krishna in his composition Dasakritikrite.
+Jayadeva was instrumental in popularizing the Dasavatara, the ten incarnations of Vishnu in his composition Dasakritikrite.
 Additionally, the Gita Govinda begins with a Dasavatara stotra.
 In Jayadeva's version of Dasavatara, Buddha is an incarnation of Vishnu, while Krishna is not incorporated because Krishna is the source of all incarnations. as the lyrics say: keshava dhrta buddha sarira= krishna who appears in the form of Lord Buddha.
 Since Keshava is another name of Krishna, that means Krishna is the source of/incarnate as Buddha.

 In July 2009, the government of India's Department of Posts decided to release 11 stamps in Bhubaneswar to commemorate the birth of Jayadeva.
 One stamp depicts the poet himself, while the other ten depict the Dasavatara.
 Chief Minister Naveen Patnaik unveiled the stamps at a special function in Jayadev Bhawan.
 They are in the denomination of Rs 5.
 A total of 800,000 stamps were released for sale in Odisha.